Data Authenticity, Consent, & Provenance for AI are all broken: what will it take to fix them?: The Legal Dimension of Data Provenance

 AI models sometimes produce outputs that closely resemble items in the pretraining data and may thus infringe on the rights of the creators of these works (who rarely consent to their content being used).
 It is important to underscore that although the use of pretraining data may be protected by fair use,\footnote{The U.S. doctrine of fair use allows copyrighted material to be used for purposes that are (among other requirements) distant form the original purpose and in ways that have minimal impact on the market for the original work (17 U.S.C. § 107).} this does not mean that specific output will not create copyright violations.
 Meanwhile, instruction tuning, finetuning and alignment datasets are frequently used in ways not permitted by their license agreements~\cite{longpre2023data}.
 These datasets contain expressive elements created for the sole purpose of training machine learning models and thus their use for this purpose is unlikely to be covered by fair use~\cite{mahari2023comment}.

 A robust data provenance standard could help address many important issues related to the use of copyrighted material for AI training.
 For both pretraining and finetuning, a standard data provenance framework can help mitigate legal risks and aid in the enforcement of copyright interests.
 Copyright infringement hinges on access to protected works\footnote{\textit{Sid \& Marty Krofft Television Prods., Inc. v.
 McDonald’s Corp.}, 562 F.2d 1157, 1172 (9th Cir.
 1977); \textit{Art Attacks Ink, LLC v.
 MGA Entm’t Inc.}, 581 F.3d 1138, 1143 (9th Cir.
 2009)} and thus knowing what datasets were used to train a model and what works are contained in these datasets is critical to assessing copyright issues.
 As discussed, training data is often mixed and repackaged, which complicates the task of precisely identifying what data was used to train a particular model.
 A robust framework not only helps creators assert their rights when generated outputs infringe on their copyright, but also helps model developers tune their models to avoid this infringement in the first place.
 Meanwhile, for finetuning and other curated datasets, a data provenance standard can ensure that model developers have access to accurate license information, making it easier to comply with relevant restrictions.
+We note that this analysis focuses on the U.S. fair use principle and that other jurisdictions have different approaches to copyright (e.g. the EU’s Text and Data Mining Exception and Singapore's Copyright Act 2021).